 (Categories widget settings)

-Click Visit Site or reload the page to see how your sidebar categories will look to your visitors …
+Load the site in your browser or refresh the page to see how the content will display to your visitors …

 - Change the default Uncategorized post category to something more meaningful.

-- If you use nested categories on your site, you may want to check the Show hierarchy option, otherwise leave this box unchecked.
+- If you use nested categories on your site, you may want to check the Show hierarchy box, otherwise leave this option as is.

 - To display the number of posts published in each category on your site, tick the Show post counts check box …

 (Category widget options – Post Count Enabled vs Post Count Disabled)

 Add A Recent Posts Section To The Blog Sidebar

 The Recent Posts widget normally displays in the sidebar by default.
 All you need to do is configure the widget.

 Click on its title bar to display the configuration settings …

 (Recent Posts widget)